ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

 Objects - Instances of Classes
 ===============================

 Java is an **object-oriented programming** language.
-That means that after we’ve exhausted the possibilities of primitive types like ``int``, ``double``, and ``boolean``, one of the primary ways of organizing our programs is in terms of **objects**.
+That means that one of the primary ways of organizing our programs is in terms of **objects**.
 Objects are a kind of value that combines data and the code that operates on that data into a single unit.
 Objects are defined in Java by writing **classes** which provide a blueprint for creating objects of a certain kind, describing the data and code that all **instances** of that class have.

 Sometimes classes and objects are used to model things in the real world, such as if we made a ``Student`` class to represent students in a school.
 Other times